PKUFlyingPig/pku-os-course/README.md

 # Operating System Honor Track
-This repo contains the source code of the website for the Operating System Course at Peking University.
+This repo is deprecated, the new repo has been moved to the [official Github Account PKU-OS](https://github.com/PKU-OS/pku-os-course).

-The repo is deprecated, the new repo has been moved to the [official Github Account PKU-OS](https://github.com/PKU-OS/pku-os-course).
+You can visit the website on [pkuos.systems](pkuos.systems).
 ## TODO
 - course information : introduction, policy, grading
 - textbook